measurement-factory/squid-notes/review.md

 Cleanup action:

 * _fix_: The PR should be changed, using reviewer suggestions as guidance and adjusting them as needed.
-Most changes should be done by PR author.
-There are two notable exceptions:
-  * _Uncontroversial_ changes that are easier for the reviewer to apply than to request: If the author allowed PR branch modification (allow-PR-changes is a GitHub default that can be overwritten by the author when opening a new PR), then the reviewer should apply those changes instead of requesting them.
-This saves everybody time.
-Most of these changes fall into the "easy" category (but many "easy" fixes, especially those for critical and serious problems are not like that).
-Authors are responsible for verifying and have the right to reverse reviewer changes, of course.
-    FIXME: Etiquette for squashing/creating new commits.
-  * Changes that the author agrees with (in principle) but does not have enough time or desire to apply.
-The PR remains blocked, waiting for another developer to implement the requested changes.
-A reviewer may be that developer, but they do not have to volunteer to apply such changes or commit to a specific delivery timeline.
-The author (not the reviewer) is ultimately responsible for advancing the PR at this stage (e.g., by finding somebody who can apply the requested changes).
-The Squid Project does not currently have a policy for closing PRs that wait for a long time, but such a timeout policy may be introduced retroactively.
+See the "Who should clean up?" section below for a related discussion.

 * _TODO_: If the author prefers not to implement the changes (that both reviewer and author agree fall under this TODO action), the author can just